jakob-bagterp/browserist/docs/user-guide/settings/viewport.md

 ---

 # Viewport Size
-The viewport is the portion of a web page visible in the browser window.
+The viewport is the inner size of the browser window that displays the web page.
+If you want to change the outer size, check the [window size section](./../navigation/window-size.md).
 Based on screen size and resolution – from desktop monitors to tablets and mobile phones – the viewport may be smaller than the actual web page and require scrolling to view the entire page.

 ## Emulate Common Devices
 You can set the viewport to emulate common device sizes (e.g. various popular mobile phones or tablets).
 Example: